-Sydneysiders love their beaches and, for kids, there's no better place to have fun.
-Some of Sydney's best beaches for families are found in pretty locations in the inner harbour such as Nielsen Park in the eastern suburbs and Balmoral Beach on the north side of the city.
-Swim in the netted pools, paddle in the sheltered waters or enjoy a picnic in the shady parklands nearby.
+Sydneysiders love their beaches and for kids, the beach is one of the best places for outdoor fun.
+Some of Sydney's best beaches for families are found in pretty locations in the inner harbour, such as Nielsen Park in the eastern suburbs and Balmoral Beach on the north side of the city.
+You’ll find gentle currents and enclosed swimming areas, surrounded by parklands.

 On the spectacular coast, Coogee Beach in Sydney's east is protected from big swells by the picturesque Wedding Cake Island, making it a popular beach for families.
 Wylie's Bath is a famous pool at the southern end and is an excellent alternative if you have young children.
 For surf lessons, Lets Go Surfing has classes for children as young a seven at nearby Bondi Beach.

 Another delightful beach for families is Cronulla Beach.
 Take the train from Central Station to Cronulla, in Sydney's south, and head for the usually gentle waves at the southern end of Cronulla Beach, perfect for swimming and building sandcastles.
 Kids can learn to surf here too.
 Explore the surrounding rock pools and a beachside park has playground equipment for youngsters to climb all over.

 In Sydney's north, Manly Beach is popular with all the essential ingredients for a great day at the beach including surf lessons for children as young as five.
 Enjoy fresh fish and chips on the beach or the tree-lined promenade as well as good coffee and gelato at any number of cafes on the Manly beachfront.
 To get to Manly, take a ferry from Circular Quay across Sydney Harbour.